Cervicalgia ICD 10 (M54.2): ICD 10 Code for Neck Pain Billing Guide

 • Tension headaches originating from the neck

-• Stiffness after sleep or long periods of sitting
+• Stiffness after sleep or prolonged sitting

 ICD-10 Code for Cervicalgia: M54.2